-- 1 Providing funding for standards and for implementation of a 211 - abbreviated dialing code for information and human services - referral telephone service; establishing the 211 Advisory - Board; and making an appropriation. - 5 The General Assembly of the Commonwealth of Pennsylvania - 6 hereby enacts as follows: - 7 Section 1.
-Short title. - 8 This act shall be known and may be cited as the Pennsylvania - 9 211 Telephone Service Implementation Act. - 10 Section 2.
-Legislative findings. - 11 The General Assembly finds and declares as follows: - 12 (1) The dialing code 211 is the national abbreviated - dialing code approved by the Federal Communications - 14 Commission for access to health and human services - information and referral.
-The dialing code 211 is a - 16 universally recognizable number that makes it easier to - 17 connect individuals and families in need with the appropriate - 18 professional providers, community-based organizations and - 19 government agencies that provide health and human services.
+1 2 3 4 Providing funding for standards and for implementation of a 211 abbreviated dialing code for information and human services referral telephone service; establishing the 211 Advisory Board; and making an appropriation.
+5 The General Assembly of the Commonwealth of Pennsylvania 6 hereby enacts as follows: 7 Section 1.
+Short title.
+8 This act shall be known and may be cited as the Pennsylvania 9 211 Telephone Service Implementation Act.
+10 Section 2.
+Legislative findings.
+11 The General Assembly finds and declares as follows: 12 (1) The dialing code 211 is the national abbreviated 13 dialing code approved by the Federal Communications 14 Commission for access to health and human services 15 information and referral.
+The dialing code 211 is a 16 universally recognizable number that makes it easier to 17 connect individuals and families in need with the appropriate 18 professional providers, community-based organizations and 19 government agencies that provide health and human services.

-- 1 (2) The dialing code 211 proved its value in several 2 states during the recent disasters related to terrorist 3 attacks on September 11, 2001.
+1 (2) The dialing code 211 proved its value in several 2 states during the recent disasters related to terrorist 3 attacks on September 11, 2001.
 In Atlanta, 211 handled over 4 14,000 calls in the week following the attacks.
-More than 5 5,000 people offered help and 9,000 people requested 6 assistance. - (3) In Connecticut, various state agencies and nonprofit groups used 211 to coordinate services during the attacks.
+More than 5 5,000 people offered help and 9,000 people requested 6 assistance.